airsonic/airsonic-docs/install/windows.md

 ##### Install Airsonic

-Before we start, doublecheck if Java is working as expected and you setup the `PATH` environment variable right.
+Before we start, doublecheck if Java is working as expected and the `PATH` environment variable is setup correctly.
 Open a command prompt or the PowerShell console and type `java -version`.
 This should print the installed Java version.

-Create a new directory `C:\Program Files\Airsonic` and move the `airsonic.war` to this folder.
+Create a new directory `C:\Program Files\Airsonic` and move the `airsonic.war` file to this folder.

 Create an `airsonic.cmd` file in this folder and add the following content.